afsalthaj/fp-generator/docs/datagen_why.md

 Assume that you need to batch the data to optimise the processing of data.
 Ex: Send the account balances to Kafka as a batch of 5.

+PS: Do note that, this isn't the only use case of batching.
+Ex: You may need to batch related data (Account balances of all employees in a company.
+Or, you may need to send the account balances of many people across many companies but a batch should consist of employees of only one company.

 --------

 ## Solution